nochtjs/nocht/docs/a-note-about-ready.md

     - [Use the same function the the dependency is using](/core/scheduler#why-is-this-undefined)
 - Does it not matter when my function runs?
 Do I understand enough about `requestAnimationFrame` and the event loop to do it myself?
     - Don't worry about using either.

+## Caveats

+There are some caveats to the bulleted explanation.
+You can get a deeper understanding of them by [checking out this brief explainer on when `.tick` and `.ready` run](/core/scheduler/#i-m-using-tick-and-ready-but-things-are-still-out-of-order).